Chapter 5101:2-40 Supportive Services

 (7) Parent education services.
 "Parent education services" is a teaching process to assist a parent, guardian, or custodian in developing the basic skills necessary to provide adequate care and support to a child in his or her own home.

-(N) The PCSA may consider contacting the county department of job and family services (CDJFS) to determine if any services or assistance can be provided to families coming to its attention including but not limited to prevention, retention or contingency (PRC) services.
+(N) The PCSA may consider contacting the county department of job and family services (CDJFS) to determine if any services or assistance can be provided to families coming to the PCSA's attention including but not limited to prevention, retention or contingency (PRC) services.

-(O) The PCSA may regionalize the provision of mandatory supportive services if appropriate.
-Each PCSA participating in the regionalization of supportive services must identify regionalized services, and the other counties involved in the regionalization of services.
+(O) Each PCSA participating in the regionalization of supportive services must identify regionalized services, and the other counties involved in the regionalization of services.

 (P) If the PCSA identifies, through completion of an assessment of safety, a child is in immediate danger of serious harm because the parent, guardian, or custodian of the child has a chemical dependency problem or a chemical dependency problem is the basis for a court's determination the child is an abused, neglected or dependent child, the agency shall:

-(2) Refer the parent, guardian, or custodian to an alcohol or drug addiction program certified by the Ohio department of alcohol and drug addiction services for initial screening, assessment, treatment or testing.
+(2) Refer the parent, guardian, or custodian to an alcohol or drug addiction program certified by the Ohio department of mental health and addiction services for initial screening, assessment, treatment or testing.

 (3) Notify the CDJFS of the referral if the parent, guardian, or custodian is an Ohio works first (OWF) participant in order to determine if the self-sufficiency contract needs to be amended.